Maybe not ignoring....but not embracing

 Those relying on brand and tradition will falter.

-However, those that build their roadmap around data will quickly leapfrog the others.
+However, those that build their roadmap around data and incorporate these capabilities into their strategy, will quickly leapfrog the others.

 Which will you be?